SodiumNickel/SaltyGameEngine/STYLE.md

     ALPHA
 };

-// nlohmann::json-typed variables are prefixed by 'J' json JVariableName;
+// nlohmann::json objects are prefixed by 'J' json JVariableName;
 ```